Martian Manhunter: Post-Zero Hour (mid-1990s–mid-2000s)

 In 1997, J'onn J'onzz became a founding member of Grant Morrison and Howard Porter's new JLA where the team fought a group of White Martians, the Hyperclan.

 Martian Manhunter began as an ongoing series in 1998, written by John Ostrander and illustrated by Tom Mandrake (with fill-in art provided by Bryan Hitch among others).
 The series lasted 38 issues before being canceled due to low sales.
-Ostrander established that Martian Manhunter is the most recognized hero in the Southern Hemisphere and that he maintains a number of different secret identities, many of them outside the United States.
-However, following two incidents later in the series in which John Jones separates from Martian Manhunter, he decides to focus on his original human identity and retire the others.
+Ostrander established that Martian Manhunter is the most recognized hero in the Southern Hemisphere and that he maintains a number of different secret identities, many of them outside the United States, though his primary and first secret identity is still John Jones.
+However, after Cameron Chase reveals some of his identities to the public, he begins to use fewer secret identities.
+In another incident, part of his psyche splits off from his main personality, taking on the identity of John Jones before dying; the experience leads J'onn to "retire" all of his other human identities aside from Jones to honor the part of him that died.

-The series establishes that J'onzz has a disturbed brother, Ma'alefa'ak, who uses his shapeshifting abilities to pose as J'onzz, capturing and torturing Jemm, Son of Saturn, and terraforming part of Earth to resemble Mars (areoforming).
+J'onn J'onzz is a native of the planet Mars, and his parents were influential figures in Martian society: his mother, J'ahrl J'onzz, and his father, M'yrnn J'onzz.
+Also known as the Martian Manhunter, J'onn was the firstborn.
+Twins are rare on Mars, and Martian society believed that twins were meant to be a single amalgam, divided between light and darkness.
+His mother, a precognitive mystic, had a vision before their birth: one of her sons would become the savior of their people, while the other would bring about their destruction.
+J'onn grows up to become a respected law enforcement agent.
+Although his twin was seen as a pariah by Martian society, J'onn was the only one who loved and defended him — until the genocide of Mars, which turned the two brothers into enemies, fulfilling their mother’s prophecy.
+The series establishes J'onzz's brother as Ma'alefa'ak, who uses his shapeshifting abilities to pose as J'onzz, capturing and torturing Jemm, Son of Saturn, and terraforming part of Earth to resemble Mars (areoforming).
 This is all part of a grand plan designed to convince the rest of the Justice League that J'onzz has turned into a sociopath.
 However, J'onzz is able to clear his name and defeat Ma'alefa'ak despite having most of his body destroyed in an exploding spaceship (he is able to regenerate his body from his severed hand after 'transplanting' his soul into his hand and sending it back to his home fortress so that it can regenerate).